-6.4 What is the tax treatment of (a) resident, (b) nonresident, and (c) pension fund investors in Alternative Investment Funds?

-- a) If the investor is an individual tax resident: (i) no tax on distribution of dividends; (ii) 10% of tax burden for capital gains, unless the investor only holds a stake of less than 25% or have maintained the investments for at least 10 years; and (iii) 10% if the shareholder is a resident legal person. - b) If the investor is an individual or legal person non-tax resident, Andorra does not apply any withholding tax either for income coming from dividends or capital gains distributed to non-residents. - c) Not applicable, since pension funds are not regulated in Andorra as a special class of fund.
+- 6.4 What is the local tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors (or any other common investor type) in Alternative Investment Funds? - a) If the investor is an individual tax resident: (i) no tax on distribution of dividends; (ii) 10% for capital gains, unless the investor holds a stake of less than 25% or has maintained the investments for at least 10 years; and (iii) 10% if the shareholder is a resident legal person. - b) If the investor is a non-tax resident individual or legal person, Andorra does not apply any withholding tax either for income coming from dividends or capital gains distributed to non-residents. - This is not applicable, since pension funds are not regulated in Andorra as a special class of fund.